paveltrpn/poller/README.md

 ### Requirements

 - Compiler with C++26 support (clang++ recommended)
-- CMake 4.2 or higher
+- Fresh CMake with support of C++20 modules

 ### Configuration